rocket-pool/RPIPs/RPIPs/RPIP-GMC.md

 In addition to the "Management Committee Governance" and "Management Committee Selection" sections of RPIP-10, the GMC will abide by the following:

 - The GMC SHALL contain nine individuals, except in cases of vacancies.
-- Upon approval of this RPIP, immediate elections following the guidelines of RPIP-10 SHALL take place for any new or vacant seats.
-These elections SHALL supercede the rules for filling vacancies in the previous bullet.

 ## Membership